Open Access Policy

 - All research outputs (data, protocols, code) deposited in publicly accessible repositories and cited in the publication.

-- Appropriate attributions to ASAP funded work.
+- Appropriate attributions to GP2 funded work.

 All work published with partial or full support by ASAP must be credited and published according to ASAP’s OA policies.
 Only grantees that are fully compliant with our OA policy will be considered in requests for follow-on funding requests.